robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 As you can see, these changes are pretty straightforward.
 However, step 3 in our topology actually does require the Processor API, so how do we go about combining the DSL and Processor API in this step?
 The answer lies in a special set of DSL operators, which we will explore next.

 ## Processors and Transformers
 The DSL includes a special set of operators that allow us to use the Processor API whenever we need lower-level access to state stores, record metadata, and processor context (which can be used for scheduling periodic functions, among other things).
-These special operators are broken into two categories: processors and transformers.
+These special operators are broken into two categories: **processors** and **transformers** .
 The following outlines the distinction between these two groups:

-* A processor is a terminal operation (meaning it returns void and downstream operators cannot be chained), and the computational logic must be implemented using the Processor interface (which we first discussed in “Adding Stateless Stream Processors”).
+* A ***processor*** is a ***terminal operation*** (meaning it returns void and downstream operators cannot be chained), and the computational logic must be implemented using the **Processor** interface (which we first discussed in “[Adding Stateless Stream Processors](#adding-stateless-stream-processors)”).
 Processors should be used whenever you need to leverage the Processor API from the DSL, but don’t need to chain any downstream operators.
 There is currently only one variation of this type of operator, as shown in the following table:

     | DSL operator | Interface to implement | Description                                |
     |--------------|------------------------|--------------------------------------------|
     | process      | Processor              | Apply a Processor to each record at a time |
-* Transformers are a more diverse set of operators and can return one or more records (depending on which variation you use), and are therefore more optimal if you need to chain a downstream operator.
+* ***Transformers*** are a more diverse set of operators and can return one or more records (depending on which variation you use), and are therefore more optimal if you need to chain a downstream operator.
 The variations of the transform operator are shown in Table 7-4.

 ###### Table 7-4.
 Various transform operators that are available in Kafka Streams
 <table>